Ray Watson (broadcaster)

-Raymond A. (Ray) Watson (born 1936) is a former television executive who was a member of the Board of Supervisors in Kern County, California, representing the western part of the county, between November 2002 and November 2012.
+Raymond A. (Ray) Watson (born 1936) is a former American television executive who was a member of the Board of Supervisors in Kern County, California, representing the western part of the county, between November 2002 and November 2012.
 He was chairman of the board in 2010.
 Watson was named Broadcaster of the Year by the California Broadcasters Association in 2002.
 He was on the advisory committee of the Carrizo Plain National Monument and was a director of the San Joaquin Valley Air Pollution Control District.

 Biography

 Watson was born in Los Angeles, California, in 1936 and moved to Kern County in 1978.
 He is married to Marlene Watson, and they have two grown children.

 Watson graduated from the University of Southern California with a degree in accounting.
 He served in the United States Army Finance Corps, when he was based at Fort Irwin, California.
 He is a member of St. Paul's Anglican Church.